AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 and it will start away in a screen session.
 To enter this session, type `screen -r afl-main`.
 You see - it makes sense to name the screen session same as the afl-fuzz -M/-S naming :-)
-For more information on screen or tmux please check their documentation.
+For more information on screen or tmux, check their documentation.

 If you need to stop and re-start the fuzzing, use the same command line options (or even change them by selecting a different power schedule or another mutation